Beatitude 5: The Blessings of Mercy

 - Even when He was dying on the cross, Jesus forgave those who crucified Him.
 (Luke 23:34)

 - Jesus achieved the most glorious victory ever won by any man.
 (Philippians 2:9-11).
-He overcame sin and death for all men and is now seated at the right hand of the Father.
+He overcame sin and death for all men and now sits at the right hand of the Father.
 There is even more in His victory, and it will soon become evident.

 And when they had come to the place called Calvary, there they crucified Him, and the criminals, one on the right hand and the other on the left.
 34 Then Jesus said, “FATHER, FORGIVE THEM, FOR THEY DO NOT KNOW WHAT THEY DO.”
 And they divided His garments and cast lots.
 (Luke 23:33-34)